-Since Antiquity the scallop shell has been used in funerary imagery as a sign for the heavenly afterlife and was appropriated into the symbolism of the early Church.
-The interior of the aedicule of Constantine’s church of the Holy Sepulchre at Jerusalem featured a scallop shell carved into the niche.
+In Antiquity depictions of the scallop shell in funerary imagery were intended to denote the heavenly afterlife and its use was appropriated into the symbolism of the early Church.
+The interior of the aedicule of Constantine’s church of the Holy Sepulchre at Jerusalem featured the form of a scallop shell carved into the niche.

 In Spain there seems to have been a particular association between the scallop shell and Christian imagery, going back to the Visigothic period.
 Examples are to be found at Merida and the church of San Tolme at Toledo.